Boise State vs. Nevada NCAA Football Odds, Plays and Insights | October 2, 2021

 Nevada Stats and Trends

-- Nevada's games this year have hit the over on two of three set point totals (66.7%).
+- Nevada's games this season have hit the over on two of three set point totals (66.7%).

-- Nevada is 2-0 against the spread and 2-0 overall in games when it records more than 18.3 points.
+- Nevada is 2-0 against the spread and 2-0 overall when the team scores more than 18.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.